Quick update: Pharmacy iPad use

 There are some images below if you’re interested.

-6 thoughts on “Quick update: Pharmacy iPad use”
+6 responses to “Quick update: Pharmacy iPad use”

 Yes, the Citrix Receiver allows multiple apps to be open at once inside the virtual desktop.
 The iPad is simply acting as a window to the virtual desktop, which is sitting on one of the servers over in the IT department.
 I had multiple apps along with some web based drug info open at the same time yesterday when I was showing it to one of the pharmacists.